 Are you interested in researching magical fungi?
-You’ll love Penis Envy mushrooms.
+You’ll love penis envy mushrooms.

 This evocatively-named shroom is in high demand among researchers and mycologists around the globe.
 Besides being iconic, it’s among the trickiest specimens to source.